Lab 4: Security Part 2 - Secure Communication with TLS

 curl http://localhost:9092/api/v1/products

 You will still need a valid JWT from the Spring Authorization Server (via postman) to be able to call the REST API endpoints successfully.
-Otherwise, you get a 401 (Unauthorized) HTTP status.
+Otherwise, you get a `401 (Unauthorized)` HTTP status.
 The same will happen if you try to make the calls through the gateway.

 So, please make sure you still have the Spring Authorization Server running as this will be required by the gateway and the backend services to validate the tokens.

-Step 1: Create a local Public Key Infrastructure (PKI) and Certificate Authority (CA)
+### Step 1: Create a local Public Key Infrastructure (PKI) and Certificate Authority (CA)

 A [Public Key Infrastructure (PKI)](https://blog.cloudflare.com/how-to-build-your-own-public-key-infrastructure/) is an arrangement that binds public keys with respective identities of entities, such as people and organizations, through a process of registration and issuance of certificates at and by a Certificate Authority (CA).
 A trusted CA is the only entity in PKI that can issue trusted digital certificates.

-We will establish a Private Public Key Infrastructure (Private PKI) with an internal Certificate Authority (CA) that is not publicly trusted just for development purposes.
-This is quite easy to achieve by using the tool mkcert. mkcert automatically creates and installs a local CA in the system root store, and generates locally-trusted certificates.
+We will establish a Private Public Key Infrastructure (Private PKI) with an internal Certificate Authority (CA) that is not publicly trusted just for development purposes.\

 Please follow the [mkcert installation](https://github.com/FiloSottile/mkcert#installation) section on how to install this on your local machine.